JerryWuC/Building_types_classification/README.md

 Pre-train model:
 the download link：https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-chinese.tar.gz
-After unzipping do not need to change, directly into 解压后不需改动，直接放到bert_pretrain文件夹下
+unzip the dolnloading file and put all the files under the directory: bert_pretrain

 Usage:
-After installed all the needed modules and pre-train model, run this sentence to start training: python run.py --model bert_CNN
+After installed all the needed modules and pre-train model, run this sentence to start training: python run_train.py --model bert_CNN

 As for predition,
+python run_pred.py --model bert_CNN